 Low Volume Injection Molding VS Conventional Process: Differences

 So, now you know how the conventional injection molding process works but what's the difference compared to the rapid variation?
 Well, the most expensive part of the molding system is the mold, which contains the product cavity.
 It is usually made to last.
 Special hardened steels are used, they are heat-treated and processed to get outstanding hardness, precision, and surface finish of the part.
 Don't forget, that the cavity is hard to work with since bigger tools won't fit everywhere and smaller tools break easily.
 The mold halves need to be precisely matched to each other or the part will have a shift along its middle.

 The cost of a heat-treated hardened steel mold is colossal and the time to manufacture it is significant.
 The result of Injection molding is a near-perfect part in terms of quality, but it only becomes profitable when the cost of the mold is spread over the vast volume of products it can produce.

 So, that's where rapid IM comes in as it strikes directly into conventional IM weak spot.
 Rapid IM, you see, is aimed at lowering the cost of the mold.
-It is usually manufactured from softer metals (aluminum alloys for instance) and has much more joints.
-The result is that the mold becomes considerably cheaper but serves less so it's perfect for low volume, low cost injection molding.
+It is usually manufactured from softer metals (aluminum alloys for instance) and has many more joints.
+The result is that the mold becomes considerably cheaper but serves less so it's perfect for low volume, low-cost injection molding.